This is not hyperbole. Barichara is the prettiest town in Colombia. And we can prove it.

 Visit Barichara during the week, however, and you may feel like you’ve wandered onto an abandoned movie set with shuttered shops and deserted streets.
 That has its own sort of appeal.

 Hiking the Camino Real and eating ants in Barichara

 Gawking at architecture and soaking up the ambiance are great ways to spend time in Barichara, but there are two other unique things to do while you’re in town.
 The first involves walking in the footsteps of the conquistadors.

 The Camino Real was a network of roads built by or taken over by the Spanish as they conquistadored their way through the Americas.
 Many section of the original wide, stone Camino Real still exist, including a 5.5 mile (9 km) stretch from Barichara down to the town of Guane.

 It is a beautiful and peaceful walk (allow about two hours) as the Camino Real, which was built by the local Guane Indians before the Spanish began using it, meanders gently downhill past fields and small farmhouses to the tiny, tranquil town of Guane.
 Keep your eyes open for birds and for ammonites along the way.

 The second very Barichara thing to do involves eating ants.
 On purpose.
 And not just any ants.
-Oh, no. These are hormigas culonas or fat-bottom ants.
+Oh, no. These are hormigas culonas (fat-bottom ants).
 They show up around April every year and people collect and roast them with gusto.
 Some say they’re an aphrodisiac which may or may not explain the giant ant sculptures at one end of town.

-Where to sleep and eat in Barichara (no ants this time, we promise)
+Where to sleep and eat in Barichara (minus the ants)